LaunchCode-Education-Archived/skills-front-end/class-prep/1/README.md

 ---
 title: Class 1 Prep
+currentMenu: course-outline
 ---

 Before coming to Class 1, please complete the following tasks:

 ## Javascript Basics

 For the first few weeks, we will be using an interactive textbook called [Eloquent Javascript](http://eloquentjavascript.net).
-Before you begin reading, please quickly read over the [Notes](./#notes) below.
+Before you begin reading, please quickly read over the [Notes](#notes) below.

 Did you read the notes?
 Great, time to dive into learning some Javascript!